-You can register in-person at the Chicago Board of Elections, 175 W. Washington St. (now thru November 5), at an Early Voting site (October 22 thru November 5), or at your precinct polling place on Election Day (November 6).
+The deadline for online registration has passed for the November 2018 election but you may register in-person at the Chicago Board of Elections, 175 W. Washington St. (now thru November 5), at an Early Voting site (October 22 thru November 5), or at your precinct polling place on Election Day (November 6).
 You must present two forms of identification, including at least one that shows your current address.

 When and Where to Vote in Chicago

 Voting at Your Precinct Polling Place on Election Day, November 6